ticki/Open-Sea/README.md

 ## Open Sea ##

-Open Sea "is" a retro-style game, coded in Rust, using Piston.
-Sail the Open Sea, explore the world, and play together with your friends.
-Open Sea aims to combine RPG and sandbox genre.
+**Open Sea** is a sandbox RPG written in Rust using the Piston library.
+Sail the open sea, explore the world, and play together with your friends.

-#### Contribute! ####
+#### Contribute ####

-Open an issue, fork the repo, send a PR.
-Contribution are very much appreciated.
+Open an issue, or fork the repo and send a pull request.
+Contributions are much appreciated.

-#### Todo ####

-* Just get it up'n'running